Tubbz-alt/betsapi-gitbook/docs/bet365/event.md

 Parameter | Required? | Description
 --------- | ------- | -----------
 FI | Yes | FI from Bet365 Inplay
-stats | No | extra stats info (only provided for Soccer, Basketball, Cricket and Tennis) lineup | No | lineup info (only provided for Cricket right now) raw | No | raw Bet365 body without parsing
+stats | No | extra stats info (only provided for Soccer, Basketball, Cricket, Baseball and Tennis) lineup | No | lineup info (only provided for Cricket right now) raw | No | raw Bet365 body without parsing